H2-data/Hospice_and_Skilled_Nursing/README.md

 ## **How can I solve the problem?**

-My approach is to create a ratio in DAX that shows the states with the highest number of enrollments to 100k Medicare beneficiares.
-I'll use the Hospice Facility ratio as an example.
+My approach is to create a ratio in DAX that compares the number of facilities to the number of enrollments in each state.
+If the number is high, that means there's a large disparity between the two.

 ```DAX
 p100k Hospice =